 5. Set (A) reviewer anonymity, (B) the number of required reviews each student much complete, and even (C) assign some students to particular reviewers.
 Click Save when finished.

-6. You'll be brought back to the external took screen, at which you should choose Select again.
+6. You'll be brought back to the external tool screen, at which you should choose Select again.

 7. Save and publish the assignment

-These evaluations can be tricky if you aren't used to them; please feel free to ask Courseware for assistance in creating yours.
+These evaluations take time to configure, so please feel free to ask Courseware for assistance in creating yours.